Dalelia: History

-According to historian John Watts, "If Alasdair was known for his poetry, his older brother Angus was renowned for his enormous strength.
-It was said of him, and believed by all the local people, that his torso enclosed not ribs but a single breastplate of solid bone, and his feats of strength were legendary.
-At some stage he had become interested in Catholicism, and had his children educated in Catholic schools while still a Protestant himself.
-He probably converted about 1740, the year his own son Angus left to train for the priesthood in Rome."

-After Aonghas Beag MacDhòmhnaill converted from the Scottish Episcopal Church to Roman Catholicism, he served as Captain over the men of Dalelia during the Jacobite Rising of 1745.
-Like his younger brother, Aonghas Beag survived the no quarter given to the Jacobite Army after the final defeat of the uprising at the Battle of Culloden in 1746.
+After his death c.1724, Maighstir Alasdair MacDhòmhnaill was succeeded as tacksman by his eldest son, Aonghas Beag MacDhòmhnaill (Angus MacDonald, 2nd of Dalelia).
+After Aonghas converted from the Scottish Episcopal Church to Roman Catholicism, he served as captain over the men of Dalelia during the Jacobite Rising of 1745.
+Like his younger brother, Aonghas Beag survived the Battle of Culloden in 1746.

-During the year that followed the Battle, which is still referred to in the Highlands and Islands as Bliadhna nan Creach ("The Year of the Pillaging"), the Bard's birthplace at Dalilea was plundered by Hanoverian redcoats.
+The brothers' birthplace at Dalilea was plundered by Hanoverian troops.
 Despite this, Aonghas Beag returned to his native district, where he had to remain in hiding for two years and only rarely dared to visit his family.
-After the act of indemnity was passed, Aonghas Beag MacDhòmhnaill returned to Dalelia, where he finished his days in peace.
+After the act of indemnity was passed, he returned to Dalelia, where he finished his days in peace.

 After more than 800 years of ownership by the line of Somerled, Dalilea House and the surrounding district, along with the estates of Lochans, Eilean Seòna, and the Isle of Muck, were sold in 1813, both to cover the debts and to fund the extremely extravagant spending of Ranald George Macdonald, 19th Chief of Clanranald.